timyounes/comment-system-laravel-vuejs/readme.md

 Simple Comment System Using Laravel and Vuejs

 - Submit your comment with your name and comment message is required.
-- Can reply to the existing comment up to 3 levels.
+- Can reply to the existing comment up to 3 layers.

 ## Installation Guide